-Miss Menopause has been created to fill the void of educational services needed by women as they reach the menopause.
+Miss Menopause has been created to fill the void of educational services needed by women and their organisations as they reach menopause.

-As a young woman school played a part in our wellbeing education.
-Most women will tell you that they had “the chat” to teach us what was about to happen to our bodies as we reached puberty.
+Most women will tell you that they had “the chat” to teach them what was about to happen to their bodies as they reached puberty.
+Sadly it is estimated less than 10% of companies across the UK are educating their workforce about menopause and the impact it could have.

 So why does it matter?